 Pink Floyd are one of classic rock’s most renowned bands.
 Several generations have appreciated the studio wizardry of 1973’s The Dark Side of the Moon and the themes of alienation and self-examination of 1979’s The Wall.
 But the group’s catalogue is much deeper than their 1970s big sellers like Wish You Were Here and Animals.

 Their’s origins go back to 1963, when Roger Waters, Richard Wright, and Nick Mason, London architecture students, formed a band.
 Eventually they joined forces with Syd Barrett, naming their band Pink Floyd after two bluesmen in Barrett’s record collection.
 After their epochal debut Piper at the Gates of Dawn, Barrett burned out on LSD and was replaced by David Gilmour.
 The group then spent a few years finding their feet without their leader, during which they were always intriguing but sometimes indulgent.

 Roger Waters emerged as the band’s leader and conceptualist for 1973’s Dark Side Of The Moon, where his more straightforward lyrics about everyday life resonated with a wider audience, coupled with Alan Parsons’ pristine production.
 But as the 1970s ended, Pink Floyd felt more and more like Roger Waters’ backing band, and 1982’s The Final Cut was effectively a Waters solo album.
 Waters left Pink Floyd and Gilmour took charge for 1987’s A Momentary Lapse Of Reason, and two subsequent albums.

 Pink Floyd’s early work is psychedelic in style, while their 1970s albums have elements of progressive rock.
 Their sound is spacier and minimalist compared to contemporaries like Yes and King Crimson, and stadium rock is also a good descriptor for albums like Animals and The Wall.
-Pink Floyd were consistently creative and interesting and deserve their legendary reputation, although their catalogue is much deeper than the handful of their best known 1970s albums.
+Pink Floyd were consistently creative and interesting, earning their legendary reputation, although their catalogue is much deeper than the handful of their best known 1970s albums.

 Pink Floyd Album Reviews